 It’s a healthy cash flow that keeps every business afloat.
 Law firm cashiers and finance managers must prioritise good financial management – not only because accounting rules demand it but also because their business relies upon it.

-Here, Deborah Witkiss at Insight Legal Software discusses how to address cash flow problems, assisted by practice management software, drawing inspiration from the NatWest’s ‘Legal Sector Report 2021: A Year Like No Other’.
+Here, Deborah Witkiss at Insight Legal Software advises how to manage cash flow problems in your business, assisted by practice management software, drawing inspiration from the NatWest’s ‘Legal Sector Report 2021: A Year Like No Other’.

 Why lengthy credit periods are dangerous